oplS17projects/FP1/README.md

 ;; this gives you all the MIDI info
 ;;(midi-file-parse "TeenageMutantNinjaTurtles.mid")
 (define song (MIDIFile->notelist (midi-file-parse "TeenageMutantNinjaTurtles.mid")))
+;; rsound object
-(define (vibrato-tone2 f)
+;;procedure takes the freq that you want it play at (define (vibrato-tone2 f)
   (network ()
            [sin <= pulse-wave .7 f ]
            [out = (* 0.1 sin)]))

-(define (test l)
+;; plays midi song by move through the list of notes (define (test l)
   (signal-play (vibrato-tone2 (midi-note-num->pitch (note-pitch (car l)))))
   (sleep 1)